 9.2.3 Visa issue

-Successful applicants will be granted a Temporary Work, (International Relations) (subclass 403) visa for travel to Australia.
+Successful applicants will be granted a Temporary Work (International Relations) visa (subclass 403) for travel to Australia.
 The visa will allow multiple entries to Australia.
-The first International Relations subclass 403 visa for a private domestic worker, for each employer, will be for a maximum stay of one year only.
+The first visa for a private domestic worker will be for a maximum stay of one year only for all new employment relationships.
 The Department of Home Affairs may grant a further visa if the applicant meets visa requirements.
 More information about a further visa is provided under 9.2.5.
 The period of stay for the subsequent visa will align with the period of stay of the employer’s diplomatic visa.

 When the employee arrives in Australia, the employer's mission or post must send a completed Arrival Notification - Private Domestic Worker [PDF] form and a copy of the Visa Grant Notice to Protocol Branch.

 Protocol Branch will issue an identity card to the employee, which will be provided to the private domestic worker at an orientation meeting with a Protocol Branch official.
 The card will be valid for 12 months, and must be renewed in person by the employee before its expiry each year.
-As part of this process, the employee must also provide copies of their bank statements to demonstrate salary payments, employment contract and health card.
+As part of this process, the employee must also provide copies of their bank statements and pay slips to demonstrate salary payments, employment contract and evidence of health insurance.

 9.2.5 Continuing employment

-A private domestic worker must hold a valid International Relations (subclass 403) visa.
-If the employee wishes to remain in Australia beyond the initial one year period, the employer's mission must seek approval from Protocol Branch for the employee to lodge a new visa application.
-This will entail health and medical checks and an interview.
+A private domestic worker must hold a valid Temporary Work (International Relations) visa (subclass 403) visa.
+If the employee wishes to remain in Australia beyond the initial one-year period, the employer's mission must seek approval from Protocol Branch, by note verbale, for the employee to lodge a new visa application.
+This will entail health and character checks and an interview.
 The application should be lodged at least six weeks before the existing visa ceases.
 Subject to meeting all of the visa requirements, the domestic worker will be granted a further visa and the period of stay will align with the period of stay of the employer's diplomatic visa.
 When a new visa is granted, the mission must provide Protocol Branch with a copy of the Visa Grant Notice, so that the private domestic worker’s records can be updated.

 A private domestic worker will not be allowed to remain in Australia for longer than ten years.